Canon 100D vs Panasonic GX1

 |Canon M« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon M|

 |Panasonic GH2« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Panasonic GH2|

 It is notable that the 100D has a microphone port, which is missing on the GX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Is there a clear favorite between the Canon 100D and the Panasonic GX1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.